pnbruckner/homeassistant-config/docs/life360.md

 >__NOTE__: Do not download the file by using the link above directly.
 Rather, click on it, then on the page that comes up use the `Raw` button.

->__NOTE__: Previous releases required two different life360.py files to be installed.
+>__NOTE__: Releases prior to 2.2.0 required two different life360.py files to be installed.
 That is no longer required.
 There is just the one indicated above now.

 Then add the desired configuration.
 Here is an example of a typical configuration:
 ```yaml